kkoltun/dev_notes/java_persistence/jpa.md

 New entity instances become managed and persistent either by:
 * invoking `persist` method;
-* a acscading `persist` operation invoked from related entities that have the `cascade=PERSIST` or `cascade=ALL` elementts set in the relationship annotation.
+* a cascading `persist` operation invoked from related entities that have the `cascade=PERSIST` or `cascade=ALL` elements set in the relationship annotation.